 Backyard Wedding Venue Options

 First things first, choose the backyard.
 This doesn’t have to be your backyard.
 You can use anyone’s backyard — friends and family, Airbnb, or one found on sites like Peerspace!
+Here are a few options to consider for a backyard wedding venue.

 Your backyard

-When you think of having a backyard wedding, you might think of your backyard.
+When you think of having a small backyard wedding, you might think of your backyard.
 There are pros and cons to this choice.
 For the pros, first, having full control over decor and how the space lays out.
 Second, convenience - since you live there, you can spend as much time as you want or need to prep the space.
 The one drawback is that you’re left with a mess in your space.

 Friends or family member’s backyard